Inverse Mixed-Integer Programming: Learning Constraints then Objective Functions

 On the theoretical side, we show a theoretical guarantee of imitability under finite data distributions, develop statistical learning theory in pseudometric spaces and sub-Gaussian distributions, and establish statistical learning theory for inverse optimization.
 On the experimental side, we demonstrate that learning is completed in an average computation time of 325 seconds for ILPs with 100 decision variables.
 This result implies that the proposed method constitutes a practical solution for inverse optimization.

 Finally, let us discuss future research directions.
 In MILP, it is meaningful to consider appropriate propositions regarding imitability and generalization error analysis for inverse optimization when the given solution data contains noise, since real-world datasets are often noisy.
-Furthermore, investigating whether the generalization error bounds in inverse optimization, i. e. , ~\zcref[S]{theo:subpoptimality_learning_E_pl_short, theo:subpoptimality_learning_prob_pl_short}, are tight, as well as considering methods to obtain tighter bounds for inverse optimization, are important for designing faster inverse optimization algorithms.
+Furthermore, investigating whether the generalization error bounds in inverse optimization, i.e.,~\Cref{theo:subpoptimality_learning_E_pl_short,theo:subpoptimality_learning_prob_pl_short}, are tight, as well as considering methods to obtain tighter bounds for inverse optimization, are important for designing faster inverse optimization algorithms.